raakin34/Gesture-Controller-Project/README.md

 Fusion 360 (Fusion CAD) – 3D design and modeling for custom RC car parts

 Matplotlib / Seaborn – Visualization of gesture data for analysis and debugging

+### 🙏 Acknowledgements

+Special thanks to Luk Arnaut for guidance and support throughout this project.